Under30CEO on MSN

 The authors’ prior article “Mastering Accounting Communication with Storytelling and Data Visualization” (May/June 2025) explored the shifting role of accountants from traditional “bookkeepers” to ...

 From confirmation bias to the Dunning-Kruger effect, cognitive biases shape how we see the world.
 Understanding them explains why humans make the choices they do.
-Uncommon knowledge: Trump’s Rob ...
+CDC Director Susan Monarez Has Been ...

 This is Part 3 in a seven-part series about world poker champion and cognitive scientist Annie Duke, Ph.D., whose insights follow each question below.
 To read from the start of the series, see Part 1.